Bible Questions and Answers (Page 1)

 (2) I see the question of when the body of Christ began as a separate question.
 If the term "body of Christ", which Paul uses in his epistles, is meant to refer only to those who became believers in this present dispensation of grace, then the body of Christ began when Paul was saved in Acts 9, which was in about 37 AD.
 But if the term "body of Christ", in Paul's epistles, is meant to be a broader term that includes not only grace dispensation belivers, but believers from other dispensations as well, then the body of Christ did not begin in Acts 9.

 In 1 Timothy 1:15-16, Paul wrote, "...
 Christ Jesus came into the world to save sinners; of whom I am chief.
 Howbeit for this cause I obtained mercy, that in me first Jesus Christ might shew forth all longsuffering, for a pattern to them which should hereafter believe on him to life everlasting."
 Paul makes it clear that he was the first, and a pattern for us who have come to believe after him.
-This supports the fact that in this dispensation, began with the salvation of Paul in Acts 9.
+This supports the fact that this dispensation began with the salvation of Paul in Acts 9.
 But it does not directly address the term "body of Christ", and does not seem to conclusively show that the term "body of Christ" is meant to apply only to this dispensation of grace, even though the concept of the "body of Christ" was not taught until this dispensation.
 So when I use the term "body of Christ", I try to avoid using it in a way that either includes or excludes believers from other dispensations.
 I do not say that the body of Christ existed before the dispensation of grace began.
-But I am not certain that the scriptures exclude such a possibility.
+But I am not certain that the scriptures exclude that possibility.

 For further study, see The Basics of Understanding the Bible and Dispensational Guidlines.

 Q: When did the creation take place?
+And what about the "gap theory"?

 A: As shown in the article, Old Testament Timeline, by counting back using the chronological information provided in the scriptures, it is clear that the six days of creation took place sometime around 4000 BC.
 For the most part, it is simply a matter of looking up the verses and doing the addition and subtraction to arrive at the time of the creation.
 There are some minor questions discussed in the article, that different chronologers may disagree about, but most still come up with the creation being within 100 years or so of 4000 BC.

 While accepting that most of the creation described in Genesis took place around 4000 BC, still some Christians believe that the original creation of heaven and the earth described in Genesis 1:1 was much longer ago than 4000 BC.
 Many of these Christians believe that there must be a large time gap between Genesis 1:1 and Genesis 1:2, and that Genesis 1:1 describes a previous creation that was destroyed and then left in the state described in Genesis 1:2.
 Genesis 1:1-2 says, "1 In the beginning God created the heaven and the earth.
 2 And the earth was without form, and void; and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters."
-Beliefs about the characteristices of this alleged previous creation vary quite a bit, but they generally include some type of life, whether dinosaurs, other animals, or beings similar to humans, living, dying, and eventually being desroyed by God as a result of sin.
+Beliefs about the characteristics of this alleged previous creation vary quite a bit, but they generally include some type of life, whether dinosaurs, other animals, or beings similar to humans, living, dying, and eventually being desroyed by God as a result of sin.
 After that the earth was allegedly left in the state described in Genesis 1:2.

 Does the Word of God allow for such a time gap between Genesis 1:1 and Genesis 1:2?
 No. There are at least three reasons why the scriptures leave no room for such a time gap:

 1. All things created in six days: The Bible says in Genesis 1:1, "In the beginning God created the heaven and the earth."
 On this topic, Exodus 20:11 specifically says, "... in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day ...."
-See also Exodus 37:16-17.
-That is about as straightforward and clear as it can be stated.
+See also Exodus 31:16-17.
+That is about as straight-forward and clear as it can be stated.
 How much time did God take to make heaven and earth and the sea and all the creatures that are in them?
 Four billion years?
 One hundred thousand years?
 No, six days!

 2. No death before Adam's sin: Paul wrote in Romans 5:12, "Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned ...."
 There was no death before Adam sinned.
 Death had not yet "entered into the world".